Mission Overview

 Data Products

-The SMARTS data files are ordered by rotation period in increments of 1 day, and bundled into groups with the following naming convention:
+The SMARTS simulation files are ordered by rotation period in increments of 1 day, and bundled into groups with the following naming convention:

 hlsp_smarts_tess_ffi_<mmm>_tess_v1.0_sim.tar.gz